 This is probably the same parallel why people run marathons - not to get from point A to point B but more so the journey, the process of having gone through first hand and pain of completing 42.195km and that personal feeling of having achieved something at the finish line.
 That sensation means something different to everyone.

-The financial model is a representation of what you think of the business and possibly how you see it evolving over time.
-In the hands of another person, the model assumptions and outputs might look very different.
+The financial model is then a representation of what you think of the business and possibly how you see it evolving over time.
+In the hands of another person, the assumptions and results might look very different.

 Whatever someone wants has value.

-Going back to the narrative, the valuation exercise is always all about that magic number and the story behind that number.
+Going back to the narrative, the valuation exercise seems to be always all about that magic number and the story behind that number.

 It is easy to play around with numbers, crunch the numbers and as a lot of bankers say - massage the numbers.
-Numbers are freely available nowadays with the Internet and relatively cheap access to that information.
+Data is widely available nowadays with the Internet and relatively cheap access to some proprietary information.

 Just look at GME.